Speckled seatrout are also known as sea trout, spotted trout, speckled trout, and speckled seatrout. Oh, and in Florida we call them Gator Trout!

 The one you have on your rod.
 Spinning reel?
 OK.
 Baitcasting reel?
 OK.

-A lightweight spinning reel would be real sweet for catching trout, but don’t go to the effort if you don’t already have one.
+A lightweight spinning reel would be real sweet for catching these fish, but don’t go to the effort if you don’t already have one.
 Just use whatever you have.

 I always used 1/0 hooks.
 I honestly never experimented with anything different because they worked.
 The best hooks for trout are these.

 Top Vanadium Steel Hooks Our recommendation.
 They are simply the best.